MicrosoftDocs/azure-devops-docs/docs/report/analytics/analytics-best-practices.md

 ---
 title: Analytics best practices
 titleSuffix: Azure DevOps
-description: Learn about the best practices to use when querying the Analytics service. ms.custom: analytics ms.technology: devops-analytics ms.author: kaelli
+description: Learn about the best practices to use when querying Analytics for Azure DevOps. ms.custom: analytics ms.technology: devops-analytics ms.author: kaelli